 Inaugural conferences

-As part of the exhibition Images of the 'billet vert' raid
+As part of the exhibition Images de la rafle du "billet vert"

 14h – The arrests of the green ticket

-On October 4, 1940, a decree-law promulgated by the Pétain government authorized the internment of foreign Jews.
-Between 9 and 13 May 1941, the French police sent 6,494 summons in the form of a simple small green paper.
+On 4 October 1940, a decree-law promulgated by the Pétain government authorized the internment of foreign Jews.
+Between 9 and 13 May 1941, the French police sent 6,494 summonses in the form of a simple little green paper.
 On 14 May 1941, some 3,700 men responded.
-Little known to the general public, the roundup of the «green ticket» still affects the Jews of Paris.
+Little known to the general public, the roundup of the "green ticket" still affects the Jews of Paris.
 This is the first wave of mass arrests targeting fathers, brothers and husbands.
-Arrested upon their arrival at the Japy gymnasium, they will then be transferred to the camps of Pithiviers and Beaune-la-Rolande before being deported to Poland.
-On 16 and 17 July 1942, the first victims of the Vel d'Hiv roundup will be the women and children who came on 14 May 1941 to accompany the men arrested.
+Arrested on arrival at the Japy gymnasium, they were then transferred to the camps of Pithiviers and Beaune-la-Rolande before being deported to Poland.
+On 16 and 17 July 1942, the first victims of the Vel d'Hiv roundup were women and children who came on 14 May 1941 to accompany the men arrested.

-In the presence of Jean-Marc Dreyfus, historian and professor at the University of Manchester (UK).
+In the presence of JeanMarc Dreyfus, historian and professor at the University of Manchester (United Kingdom).

-The discovery in September 2020 of a photographic report containing 98 previously unpublished images of the 'billet vert' roundup paved the way for a better understanding of this episode in the history of the Shoah in France.
-Since then, the teams of the Memorial have identified the places and individuals that appear in these photos, but also their author, a certain Harry Croner, photographer of the Propagandakompanie.
+The discovery in September 2020 of a photographic report containing 98 previously unseen images of the "billet vert" roundup has opened the way to a better understanding of this episode in the history of the Shoah in France.
+Since then, the teams of the Memorial have identified the places and the individuals who appear in these photos, but also their author, a certain Harry Croner, photographer of the Propagandakompanie.
 Presented for the first time to the general public, this unique set gives back face and body to the actors and victims of the "green ticket", like Yankiel Zylberberg.
-Survivor of Auschwitz and the death marches, he was released on May 10, 1945.
-Her granddaughter, Laurie Cholewa, delivers the investigation she conducted on the deportation journey of her grandfather, in her book Pépé Jacques.
+A survivor of Auschwitz and the death marches, he was released on 10 May 1945.
+Her granddaughter, Laurie Cholewa, gives an account of the investigation she conducted into her grandfather’s deportation journey in her book Pépé Jacques.

-In the presence of Laurie Cholewa, author of the book Pépé Jacques (Robert Laffont, 2025), and Lior Lalieu, curator of the exhibition.
+In the presence of Laurie Cholewa, author of the book Pépé Jacques (Robert Laffont, 2025), and Lior Lalieu, head of the Mémorial photo library and curator of the exhibition.

-At the end of the conferences, the authors will dedicate their works.
+At the end of the conferences, the authors will autograph their works.

 On the same subject